chocolatey/docs/input/en-us/features/paid/create-packages-from-installers.md

 RedirectFrom: docs/features-create-packages-from-installers
 ---

-# Package Builder - Create Packages Automatically From Installers (Business Editions Only)

 > Chocolatey's Package Builder allows you to create fully ready to go software deployments for Windows in 5-10 seconds!
 There is nothing faster than Chocolatey when it comes to preparing software for an unattended deployment across your organization.

 * Generate packages based on installers and zips